-Tankless water heaters or instantaneous water heaters are domestic hot water systems that do not include the storage tank that comes with traditional water heaters.
+Tankless water heaters , on demand water heaters and instantaneous water heaters are different names for the same thing - domestic hot water systems that do not include the storage tank that comes with traditional water heaters.

 This type of water heating system can be advantageous in some climates, provided they use gas-fired as opposed to electrical heating.
-These heaters may also be known as 'on demand water heaters', 'inline water heaters', 'continuous flow heaters', 'instantaneous waters' or 'flash heaters'.
+These heaters may also be known as 'inline water heaters', 'continuous flow heaters', 'instantaneous waters' or 'flash heaters'.

 The drawback with traditional domestic hot water systems:

 Traditional domestic hot water systems use gas or electricity to heat water that is stored in a central water tank, ready for distribution.